-Environmental contamination of soil and groundwater is an unfortunate but common fact.
+Nothing is more important than the safety of the air we breathe.
+Unfortunately, environmental contamination is a common fact in our industrialized society.
 Releases of oil and hazardous materials from spills, tank leaks, past industrial disposal practices, or accidents have resulted in conditions that potentially can affect the health of residents and workers.
-Whether you are near a gasoline station, a dry cleaner, a Brownfield site, or even a residential site, these releases can impact your indoor environment.
+Whether you live or work near a current or former gasoline station, dry cleaner, Brownfield site, or even a residence heated by oil, these chemicals could impact the safety of your indoor environment.